-In the winter/early spring, School Counselors meet with each student individually to assist with planning an appropriately rigorous course of study.
+In the winter/early spring, School Counselors meet with each student in grades 9-11 individually to assist with planning an appropriately rigorous course of study.
 The meetings run approximately 15-20 minutes in length.
 Parents are welcome to call-in but please be advised that the meeting is solely for discussing next year scheduling.
 Conference dates and times are scheduled by the student/parent in the following manner: